VishalRigel/PushNotification/readme.md

 #### setService

-`setService` method sets the push service to be used, which you pass the name through parameter as a string.
+`setService` method sets the push service to be used, which you pass the name through parameter as string.

 **Syntax**